 So really, the question to ask is not whether either sitting or standing at work is better.
 By alternating between the two, we can get all the benefits, whilst greatly minimising the impact of any downsides.
-If you’ve not yet joined the sit stand revolution, why not check out these standing desks and find your perfect sit stand balance to enjoy a healthier and more productive worklife.
+If you’ve not yet joined the sit stand revolution, why not check out these standing desks and find your perfect sit stand balance.
+The pros of a sit stand desk will definitely let you enjoy a healthier and more productive worklife.

 Must-Have Kids Desk AccessoriesWhether you have a new elementary school student or one who's almost ready to graduate from high school, it's never too late to add to their desk supplies.
 Keep your kids organized and motivated with...